Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Methodology

-We propose a framework, referred to as \textit{FaultSignatureGAN}, that enables to generate data that is representative of specific fault classes in a domain where they have not been observed before.
-The proposed framework learns to generate domain-independent signatures and comprises three parts (A-C in \figref{fig:Step1}): (A) ensures that generated domain-independent signatures are easily transferable to a new domain; (B) ensures that the transformed fault signatures represent plausible domain data; and (C) ensures that the transformed fault signatures are representative of the desired fault classes.
-We propose to use a Generative Adversarial Network (GAN) architecture as illustrated in \figref{fig:Step1}.
-Part \textbf{(A)} of the framework is tackled by a generative network that generates fault signatures from distinct classes in the Fourier domain.
-These fault signatures are then transferred to a specific domain by adding them to randomly sampled data from the domain's healthy class (corresponding to the convolution in the time domain).
+\textit{FaultSignatureGAN} comprises three parts (A-C) as illustrated in \figref{fig:Step1}: (A) The first part ensures that generated fault signatures are easily transferable to a specific domain; (B) the second part ensures that the transformed fault signatures represent plausible domain data; and (C) the last part ensures that the transformed fault signatures are representative of the desired fault classes.
+Part \textbf{(A)} of the framework is tackled by a generative network that generates domain-independent fault signatures from distinct classes in the Fourier domain.
+These fault signatures are then transferred to a specific domain by adding them to randomly sampled data from the domain's healthy class.
 The ability of the generated data to represent true domain fault data is imposed in part \textbf{(B)} by an adversarial discriminator.
 The semantic plausibility of the generated data to represent a desired fault class (as sampled from the sampling module) is tackled by a cooperative classifier in part \textbf{(C)}.
-After training the generative model in the \textbf{Training Phase}, unseen target data is generated in the \textbf{Execution Phase}.
-The different parts are detailed below.
+The different parts of the framework are detailed below.